 In today's technological environment, standards play a critical role in product development and market competitiveness.
 In the IEEE, the responsibility for how a standard originates and evolves is managed by a Standards Committee.
-It is essential in the management of a standard's development to avoid any actions by the Standards Committee, Working Group, or the participants that result in a violation of procedures.
+It is essential in the management of a standard's development to avoid any actions by a Standards Committee, Working Group or the participants that result in a violation of procedures.
 These procedures establish the necessary framework for a sound standardization process.

-These Policies and Procedures (P&P) outline the orderly transaction of standards activities of the Vehicular Technology Society/Communications Based Train Control and Signals (VT/CBTC&SIG) Standards Committee All Working Groups, hereinafter referred to as "the Working Group."
+These Policies and Procedures (P&P) outline the orderly transaction of standards activities of All the Industrial Electronics Society Standards Committee Individual based Working Groups, hereinafter referred to as "the Working Group."